Book purpose

 Practical and applied emphasis

 The book emphasises ‘learning by doing’ for practical understanding over theory.
 Material covers the technical knowledge required for a thorough understanding of transformer models.
-It then moves to material needed for applied psychometrics professionals working with A. It finishes with presentation of key issues for ethicists and policy makers.
+It then moves to material needed for applied psychometrics professionals working with AI.
+It finishes with presentation of key issues for ethicists and policy makers.

 The book shows how to reconstruct operational LLMs from the ground up, how you can train a ‘small’ LLM from scratch, how to fine tune an LLM, how methods such as Reinforcement Learning from Human Feedback (RLHF) work, and how to secure spot pricing from cloud computing vendors.

-New transformer based developments in psychological measurement are also covered in detail, including semantic item and construct validity, pseudo factor analysis, and more experimental methods such as the application of convex hulls to item analysis and free text scoring.
-Some sections are well developed and available, others will be added incrementally.
+New transformer based developments in psychological measurement are also discussed in detail, including semantic construct and item validity, pseudo factor analysis, and more experimental methods such as the application of convex hulls to item analysis and free text scoring.
+I take an intentionally forward-looking view in places, identifying areas where I believe psychologists can make a contribution to both AI itself and AI psychometrics.

 Vendor agnosticism

-I am a fan of open source models wherever it makes sense for their transparency and reproducibility and use open source models in many parts of this book.
+I am a fan of open-source models wherever it makes sense for their transparency and reproducibility and use open source models in many parts of this book.
 After working in the technology industry for many years, I also recognize that models from the hyperscalers like Microsoft and Amazon Web Services have their attractions.

 These providers can offer well supported enterprise grade models that are integrated into corporate technology ecosystems with clear legal protections.
 Practitioners should also develop versatility in their methodological approach given that it’s very early in the LLM technology cycle.
 In this book I use a variety of open and closed source models from various LLM and cloud computing vendors.